shopwp/documentation/docs/shortcodes/wps_products_buy_button.md

 # [wps_products_buy_button]

-The `[wps_products_buy_button]` shortcode allows you to display one or more product buy buttons in a list or grid.
-This is useful if you only want to show the product buy button without title, pricing, etc.
+The buy button shortcode allows you to display one or more product buy buttons in a list or grid.
+Useful for only showing the buy button.

 Will output three different elements: